Elevation: 5,764 ft

 South Ridge, Class 2

-Lava Lake Road (unsigned) is located just over 2.5 miles E of Lava Lake on US-20.
-It is 8.9 miles W of the entrance to Craters of the Moon National Monument on US-20.
+Lava Lake Road (unsigned) is located just over 2.5 miles east of Lava Lake on US-20.
+It is 8.9 miles west of the entrance to Craters of the Moon National Monument on US-20.
 This gravel road is on the north side of US-20.
-Drive 1.0 mile NW on Lava Lake Road to an unsigned jeep track on the R/N side of the road.
+Drive 1.0 mile northwest on Lava Lake Road to an unsigned jeep track on the right/north side of the road.
 Drive 0.1 mile up this jeep track to a cattle meadow.
-Park/camp here (5,250 feet).
+Park here (5,250 feet).

-The parking/camping area is located at the toe of the South Ridge of Peak 5764.
-From the grassy meadow, scramble N up the grass/sagebrush hillside to the base of the rocky outcrops on the South Ridge.
-Climb up through, or over, the rocky terrain (outcrops/talus/scree) over several false summits to reach the [slightly-higher] true summit at the ridge’s N end.
+From the grassy meadow, scramble north up the grass/sagebrush hillside to the base of the rocky outcrops on the south ridge.
+Climb up through, or over, the rocky terrain (outcrops/talus/scree) over several false summits to reach the [slightly-higher] true summit at the ridge’s north end.
 The summit is a small rocky outcrop with a modest cairn.
 I added a few more pieces of talus to the cairn.
 There is a nice view of Lava Lake from here.

 From the summit, descend a scrub and gravel slope eastward to reach the gentle saddle of sagebrush.
-The lower part of the East Face is thick, tall sagebrush.
-A fence row crosses the saddle from SW to NE.
+The lower part of the east face is thick, tall sagebrush.
+A fence row crosses the saddle from southwest to northeast.
 The area north of this fence row is private land.
-Cross a cattle gate to reach the saddle’s high point slightly SSE of the fence row.
-From the saddle, follow a 2-track jeep road SSE then S to return to your parked vehicle.
+Cross a cattle gate to reach the saddle’s high point slightly south-southeast of the fence row.
+From the saddle, follow a 2-track jeep road south-southeast then south to return to your parked vehicle.